freelawproject/juriscraper/readme.md

 your fork, and then send a pull request for your changes.
 Be sure to remember to update the `__init__.py` file as well, since it contains a list of completed scrapers.

-All new scrapers must function with the sample caller as a basic sanity test.

 Usage